autopower/thermeq3/README.md

 #thermeq3
-Boiler actor device for ELV/EQ-3 MAX! cube.
-And this is quick&dirty readme. thermeq3 features:
+Boiler actor device for ELV/EQ-3 MAX! cube. thermeq3 features:
 * switching DHW/Boiler according to valve position, you can set how many valves must be opened for how many %, or sum of the all valves in house to switch on DHW/Boiler
-* profiles to choose right control values for any daypart
+* profiles to choose right control values based on time or external temperature
 * senses open windows and start heating after safe time to eliminate "panic" heating after forced ventilation
 * any event on MAX! cube tracked down to log file
 * notifies owner about opened windows after defined period, this period is automatically set according to external temperature